 If you’re publishing new content while you’re away — you’ll want to get the word out about it.
 Luckily, there are so many automation tools that it’s really very simple.

-One of my favorite tools for scheduling social media content is Hootsuite.
-On the Hootsuite platform, you can manage Facebook, Twitter, Google Plus, LinkedIn, YouTube, and Instagram.
-With the basic plan (which is free) you can add up to three social networks.
-All you have to do is copy and paste your updates into the scheduler, and they'll automatically be sent out at the time and date you specified.
+One of my favorite tools for scheduling social media content is SocialBee.
+On the SocialBee platform, you can manage Facebook, Twitter, Instagram, Pinterest, and LinkedIn.
+With the bootstrap plan (only $19 a month), you can add up to five social networks.
+All you have to do is copy and paste your updates into the scheduler, and they’ll automatically be sent out at the time and date you specified.

-There is one network that you can’t manage from Hootsuite, and that's Pinterest.
-So for Pinterest, I use Tailwind to manage and schedule my pins.
-It's only $5 a month and so worth it!
-You can schedule pins and re-loop your pins so that they receive maximum exposure.
+For Pinterest, I use Tailwind to manage and schedule my pins.
+It’s only $5 a month and so worth it!
+You can schedule pins, join tribes, and re-loop your pins so that they receive maximum exposure.

 If you send a weekly newsletter, you’ll probably want to continue to do so.
 What I do is create the content before I leave and schedule it out in advance.
 All email marketing platforms have this capability.
 If you’re feeling stressed about time and what to write, you can create a best-of-newsletter that highlights popular content so that you don’t have to write anything new.